pcerman/mal/README.md

 This is implementation of the [mal](https://github.com/kanaka/mal) programming language.
 I have not merged it into original repository because csharp and scheme implementations are already there.

-This repository contains two implementations: one is implemented in [gambit scheme](http://gambitscheme.org), another one in [C# for dotnet core 2.0](https://dotnet.microsoft.com).
+This repository contains three implementations: one is implemented in [gambit scheme](http://gambitscheme.org), second one in [C# for dotnet core 3.1](https://dotnet.microsoft.com) and third one in [Poly/ML](https://www.polyml.org).
 I have developed them on **ubuntu mate** linux version 18.04.

-Both implementations follows instructions in the ["The Make-A-Lisp Process"](https://github.com/kanaka/mal/blob/master/process/guide.md) guide but there are some differences from original:
+All implementations follows instructions in the ["The Make-A-Lisp Process"](https://github.com/kanaka/mal/blob/master/process/guide.md) guide but there are some differences from original:

 _**csharp**_